kapilkumaria/cv-challenge-01/README.md

 The project is organized into the following structure:

-- `application/`: Contains the application stack, including frontend, backend, and database services.
-Also contains configuration files for monitoring services such as Prometheus, Grafana, Loki, and Promtail.
+- `application/`: Contains the application stack (Contains frontend and backend).
+Also contains configuration files for monitoring services such as Prometheus, Grafana, Loki, cAdvisor and Promtail.
 - `frontend/`: Contains the source code for the frontend.
+Contains the ReactJS application.
 - `backend/`: Contains the source code for the backend.
+Contains the FastAPI application and PostgreSQL database integration.
 - `traefik/`: Contains configuration files for the Traefik proxy.
 ```
 ➜  cv-challenge01 git:(main) ll